RenRenJuan/Green-Travel-Carbon-App/README.md

    There will be several iterations of it before
    ...

-* Backend service available as in app purchase
+- Ejected client with enhanced service available as in app purchase

-   With typical cloud enhancements such as more context than a single trip, group aggregation, etc.
+  - more context than a single trip, group aggregation, etc.
+  - developer support via the common mechanism for same in my domains

-   The client itself with the basic trip model will remain free.
+ The ejected client itself with the basic trip model will be kept in sync with what is actually on google/apple.

-* FOSS as before
+- FOSS as before

    Up to proprietary systems support in my other domains, this will remain fully open source.
    Initially it will be more of a vehicle for my development offerings but the intent is